Book One: A SIMPLE ACT OF KINDNESS

 sports and extracurricular activities, no chance of that.

-Last time I checked, you have to participate in order to be
+Last time I checked, one must participate in order to be

-I sensed I had an outside chance of winning the German award
+I sensed I had a strong chance of winning the school's award

 as the best German student.
 I had deeply mixed